Revel lands permit to bring hundreds of electric mopeds to San Francisco – TechCrunch

 Shared electric moped startup Revel received a permit that will allow it to operate in San Francisco, beginning in August.

 Only licensed drivers with the Revel app can rent the mopeds.
-Each Revel can carry up to two riders, is limited to local streets, and is capped at a speed of 30 miles per hour.
+Each Revel can carry up to two riders, is limited to local streets and is capped at a speed of 30 miles per hour.
 Revel rides will cost $1 per person to start, followed by $0.39 per minute to ride.

 Each Revel moped is equipped with two U.S. DOT-certified helmets that must be worn at all times.
 The company also provides third-party liability insurance automatically to all riders.

 Revel, founded in March 2018 by Frank Reig and Paul Suhey, started with a pilot program in Brooklyn and later expanded to Queens.
-Revel has been on a fast-paced growth track, expanding to Austin, Austin, Miami, Washington, D.C in its first 18 months of operation.
+Revel has been on a fast-paced growth track, expanding to Austin, Miami and Washington, D.C in its first 18 months of operation.
 In January, the company launched in Oakland.
-The company also operates in upper Manhattan down to 65th street, an allowance issued amid the COVID-19 pandemic to provide free rides to healthcare workers.
+The company also operates in sections of Manhattan, as well as south and central Bronx.

 Revel is a bit different than some of the shared mobility startups out there.
 The company doesn’t rely on gig economy workers to charge its mopeds — a method used by e-scooter companies like Bird.
 Instead, Revel has full-time workers that maintain the mopeds and swap out the batteries as needed.

 The company said it will begin hiring workers in San Francisco once it launches in August.
-Revel said it is participating in the First Source Hiring Program find local employees.
+Revel said it is participating in the First Source Hiring Program to find local employees.

 The startup raised $27.6 million in capital last October in a Series A round led by Ibex Investors — funds required to fuel its expansion plans.
 The equity round included newcomer Toyota AI Ventures and further investments from Blue Collective, Launch Capital and Maniv Mobility.